brunoterkaly/run-dcos-on-azure/README.md

 This post will focus on DC/OS

 There have been a couple of seminal papers that have advanced the state-of-the-art, such as this one, whose lead author is the founder of Mesosphere.
-The purpose of this post is not to drive into all the details that inspired the creation of DC/OS.
+The purpose of this post is not to dive into all the details that inspired the creation of DC/OS.
 This white paper is very interesting because it describes the motivations behind the abstraction of scheduling frameworks, such as Hadoop or MPI.

 ![](./images/mesospaper.png)